NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script creates an empty file called hello
+this script adds execution file permission to the owner of hello